Payroll Specialist Resume: What Recruiters Actually Look For

 Frequently Asked Questions

-Use the employee count, total dollars processed, number of states covered, error rate, frequency of payroll cycles, and time-saving metrics.
+Use employee count, total dollars processed, number of states covered, error rate, frequency of payroll cycles, and time-saving metrics.
 "Processed payroll" is not a quantified metric.
 "Processed bi-weekly payroll for 400 employees in three states using ADP Workforce Now" is.

-Is FPC and/or CPP certificate worth obtaining?
+Is the FPC or CPP certificate worth obtaining?

 Related Resume Guides